natalie-a-1/Flash/README.md

 ```

 > **Note:**
-> - You only need to deploy your smart contracts once after cloning (or whenever you delete the `./ganache-db` folder) using:
+> - You typically only need to deploy your smart contracts (`truffle migrate...` & `node copy-contracts.js`) once after cloning, as the Ganache database persists.
->   ```bash
->   npx truffle migrate --network mainnet_fork
->   node copy-contracts.js
->   ```
-> - If Ganache's DB persists and you need to force a fresh deployment (for example, after changing contracts), add the `--reset` flag:
+> - If you modify contracts and need a *fresh* deployment (clearing previous state), use the `--reset` flag: `npx truffle migrate --network mainnet_fork --reset`, then run `node copy-contracts.js`.
->   ```bash
->   npx truffle migrate --network mainnet_fork --reset
->   node copy-contracts.js
->   ```
-> - Since Ganache is started with `--db ./ganache-db`, your contract deployments and chain state persist across restarts—no redeploy needed on subsequent runs.
+> - The `ganache:mainnet:persistent` script uses `--db ./ganache-db` to save the chain state.

-Visit `http://localhost:3000` and connect your wallet to the localhost network to start exploring arbitrage opportunities.
+Visit `http://localhost:3000` and connect your wallet (configured for localhost:8545) to start exploring arbitrage opportunities.

 <!-- <div align="center">
   <img src="./frontend/public/dashboard_preview.png" alt="Flash Dashboard" width="80%" />